-You can easily create mockups for website designs, and even smartphone applications.
+You can easily create mockups for website designs and even smartphone applications.
 The free plan will allow you to export the final project only in .PNG format, but I think it’s enough for those freelancers who’re not working with major clients, and mostly need something to expand their ideas upon.
-Great set of tools, and functions come integrated in this free wireframing platform, and it’s easy to upgrade whenever you’re ready.
+A great set of tools and functions come integrated with this free wireframing platform, and it’s easy to upgrade whenever you’re ready.

 I have mentioned Gliffy in a recent post of mine – tools to publish better content – and it goes to show the variety that his platform is able to offer.
 You can see an example of Gliffy’s wireframe on this page, the free plan allows 2MB storage and 5 diagrams.
 More than enough to do some testing, and small scale projects.

-MockFlow is famous for their flagship product ‘WireframePro’ – which is both desktop & web application for creating, designing and collaborating on web design projects with your team, or by yourself.
-It’s fully interactive, and even enables to create sitemaps of the project pages you’ve created.
+MockFlow is famous for its flagship product ‘WireframePro’ – which is both a desktop & web application for creating, designing, and collaborating on web design projects with your product development team, or by yourself.
+It’s fully interactive and even enables you to create sitemaps of the project pages you’ve created.
 You can export in almost every possible format there is, and there are hundreds of features and options to choose from.

-Free plan comes with one design project, and one design license.
+The Free plan comes with one design project and one design license.

-This is a cloud based mockup and prototyping tool that comes integrated with a lot of modern features, it also allows to build for mobile devices, and has a great community behind the project.
+Invision App is a cloud-based mockup and prototyping tool that comes integrated with a lot of modern features, it also allows to build for mobile devices, and has a great community behind the project.
 Each project can be monitored in real-time, and the free plan allows you to keep one project active for as long as you like.

 Creately is not a specific platform built for solving the issue with wireframes, rather it is a set of tools built within a single desktop application; tools that can help with things like prototyping, diagramming, and building demos for clients.
 It is not the cheapest option out there, but the beginner plans are cheap enough to be given a try straight away.
 I’d love to see some case study reports for this particular tool, are you able to provide any?